jagveer-loky/elasticobjects/README.md

 The jar has actually no dependencies beside Log4j and is rather small with approximately 250 KB.
 The registration on [Maven Central](https://mvnrepository.com) is ongoing.
 Meanwhile there is the [maven.zip](maven.zip) file in this repository.
-If you expand thit in your local .m2/repository directory, you can just add this to your maven pom file.
+If you expand it in your local .m2/repository directory, you can just add this to your maven pom file.

 ```